kjhealy/kieranhealy.hugo/content/blog/make-your-own-noaa-sea-temperature-graph/index.markdown

 chunked_fnames <- chunk(all_fnames, 25)
 {{< /code >}}

 Next, we write a function to process a raster file that terra creates.
 It calculates the area-weighted means of the layer variables.
+We have to weight our mean temperature calculation by area (instead of just directly taking the average of all the points) because the area of the degree-denominated grids gets smaller the closer you get to the poles.
+(This is because, some current views notwithstanding, the Earth is round.)

 {{< code r >}}
 layerinfo <- tibble(